surfdog9/intro-to-git/readme.md

 git log   - shows history of snap shots

+git branch   - list all braches in repository git checkout -b 'branch_name'   - create and switch to new branch git checkout <branch_name>   - switch to existing branch_name

 ls -a - shows hidden folders
 rm -rf - removes git from folder